justinj/communic8/README.md

+#do not use me yet (and I'm not on npm yet anyway)

 The PICO-8 GPIO pins allow us to communicate in 128-bit chunks.

 The first 8 bits are reserved as a header, the remaining 120 are the message.